 Most of the takes I’ve had this summer have been on emergers: flies with shucks, materials suggesting air bubbles on their backs, and/or nascent wings.
 Fishing these flies with an induced take has been effective.

+So, I’ve been thinking of some more emergers.
+It makes me think of the Serendipity fly.
 I have a long-time soft spot for the Serendipity.
 During an epic stay a few years ago on the Upper Madison, this fly accounted for more trout than any other.
+The fly also took a few trout on my recent outing at the Swift.
+So, I’ve tied up some more, in both black and red, in sizes 22 and 24.

 We’ll see which fly takes more fish.